brandstifter/brandstifter.io/content/posts/the-beauty-of-voronoi/the-beauty-of-voronoi.md

 In biology, Voronois are used to model biological structures, in ecology, they are used to study growth patterns of forrests and in case of incoming emergency calls, Voronoi diagrams can alert the nearest fire station, also known as nearest neighbour queries.
 There are many applications in natural sciences, health, engineering, geometry and computer science.

-This article wants to illuminate two properties forming an Voronoi cell, namely how an edge and a vertex of a Voronoi are described.
+This article wants to illuminate two properties forming a Voronoi cell, namely how an edge and a vertex of a Voronoi are described.

 ## Introduction